fractal-analytics-platform/fractal-analytics-platform.github.io/docs/image_list.md

 ### Attribute filters

-Before executing a given task, Fractal also checks which attribute filters should be applied to obtain the right list of images to be processed.
-These filters offer a way to process a subset of the whole dataset (e.g. only a few wells, rather than the whole plate).
+The set of attribute filters to be applied before running a task is defined upon submission of a job, and they do not change during the job execution.
+These filters offer a way to process a subset of the whole dataset (e.g. only a few wells rather than the whole plate, or only a given multiplexing acquisition cycle).

-Attribute filters are defined upon submission of a job, and they do not change during the job execution.

 ## Examples